stevenberdak/monty-hall-problem/README.md

 3. The contestant is given the option to choose between keeping their choice or switching to the other remaining door.

-The reason this problem is interesting is because it is provable that switching doors will yield a greater than 50% win ratio and not switching foors will yield a less than 50% win ratio.
+The reason this problem is interesting is because it is provable that switching doors will yield a greater than 50% win ratio and not switching doors will yield a less than 50% win ratio.

 ## Description